mohamedragabT32/mohamedragabT32/README.md

 # Hi there, I'm Mohamed!

 ### 🚀 Junior Full-Stack Developer | Focusing on Laravel & React
-I am a passionate developer dedicated to building functional and scalable web applications.
-Currently, I am focused on mastering the art of building real-world management systems.
+Junior Full Stack Developer specializing in PHP, Laravel, and React.js.
+Passionate about coding and building clean, functional web applications.
+Currently based in Riyadh and eager to contribute to a professional team where I can apply my technical skills and continue growing as a developer.

 ---

 ### 🛠️ My Tech Stack
-- **Backend:** PHP & Laravel (Filament PHP)
+- **Backend:** PHP & Laravel
-- **Frontend:** React.js, CSS3, JavaScript
+- **Frontend:**React.js, JavaScript (ES6+), HTML5, CSS3
 - **Database:** MySQL
 - **Version Control:** Git & GitHub

 ---

-### 🏗️ Current Project: Saree Momayaz ERP (In Progress)
+### 🏗️ Current Project: Saree Momayaz (In Progress)
-I am building a specialized ERP system to manage diverse business activities (Construction & Retail).
+I am building a Saree Momayaz site.
 My focus is on:
-- **Scalability:** Managing multi-tenancy structures.
+- ** Developed a professional website for construction services using React.js.
-- **Security:** Implementing precise Role-Based Access Control (RBAC).
+- ** Crafted the design with Pure CSS for a unique, high-end look.
-- **Data Integrity:** Ensuring clean and isolated database management.
+- ** Focused on building a fully responsive and modern user interface..

 ---

 ### 🌱 Learning Journey
 - Mastering **Clean Code** in Laravel.
 - Building interactive and responsive user interfaces with **React.js**.
-- Exploring **Database Optimization** for complex ERP systems.
+- Exploring **Database Optimization**.

 ---

 ### 📫 How to reach me:
 - **LinkedIn:** [www.linkedin.com/in/mohamed-ragab-fullstack]
 - **Email:** [mohamedragab.t32@gmail.com]
-- **Location:** Saudi Arabia.
+- **Location:** Riyadh, Saudi Arabia‏.

 ---